letslearncomputerscience/DevOpsAWSDocker/README.md

 # Who is this course for

-## This is for aspiring beginner developers, students and career changers mostly; however we do have some activities on here available for the intermediate/advanced  ##
+### This is for aspiring beginner developers, students, career changers who would like to work in the DevOps field; however we do have some activities on here available for the intermediate/advanced - also please expect to mentor those who are not as fluent in the language!  ###